 Voice search is about delivering accurate information to patients of all types.
 And like it does with organic web traffic, search engine optimization (SEO) helps improve the quality of voice assistant results.

-So, what does this mean for your healthcare organization?
+So, what does this mean for healthcare marketers?

 That SEO and voice search go hand-in-hand (more on this later).
 But before we dive too deep, let’s review some of the ways that the technology can help create a better healthcare experience.